 While employers are generally comfortable with salary negotiation, your competitors in the job market vary in how confident they are about asking for more money.
 Some would rather get a root canal than ask for a pay raise.
 You can make this situation work to your advantage.
 People who start negotiating earlier tend to do so more often in their careers than employees who shy away from the subject.
 Consequently, people who are willing to negotiate for higher salaries are afforded greater earning potential over the course of their careers, as future salary discussions are often based on previous salary levels.

 Employers won't lay all their cards on the table right away, so you have to make the right moves to secure a higher salary.
 Here are some tips:

 Do your research

 Take some time to review the average starting salary ranges in your geographic area for the position you're considering.
-Check data outlined in the Salary Guide for Accounting and Finance from Robert Half.
-You can even enter your zip code in a salary calculator to access salary data customized for your location.
+Check data outlined in the Salary Guides from Robert Half.
+You can even enter your ZIP code in a salary calculator to access salary data customized for your location.

-Research the company, as well.
+Research the company ahead of any salary negotiations.
 Determine whether it recently had any large layoffs and, if possible, find out how long management has been looking to fill the position.
-However, keep in mind that such information may be difficult to obtain.
+Keep in mind that such information may be difficult to obtain.
 If the company has been making budget cuts through layoffs, your chances of a successful salary negotiation may be smaller.
-On the other hand, you may have more leverage in the discussion if the employer has had trouble recruiting for the position you are offered.
+On the other hand, you may have more leverage in the discussion if the employer has had trouble recruiting for the position you’re offered.

 Employers often offer more than money.
-Negotiating a better employee benefits package — perhaps including excellent health coverage benefits, tuition reimbursement, an employer-sponsored retirement savings plan, more time off or telecommuting options — can be a reason to accept a smaller salary.
+Negotiating a better employee benefits package — perhaps including excellent healthcare benefits, tuition reimbursement, an employer-sponsored retirement savings plan, more time off or telecommuting options — can be a compelling reason to accept a smaller salary.